Ada Helen Mathews Terry - WBBJ TV

 The family would like to express their appreciation to Brandi and Keisha at the National HealthCare Center, Mandy and Lisa with Crossroads Hospice and Susan Steel, her caregiver.

 Funeral Services for Mrs. Terry will be held at 2 P.M.
 Saturday, October 17, 2020 at the Peebles West Funeral Chapel at Oakland with Bro.
 Stan Smith, pastor of Somerville First Baptist Church, officiating.
-Special music will be provided by Austin Carroll and Mandy Thomas.
+Special music will be provided by Mandy Thomas.
+Special comments will be given by Mrs. Terry’s brother, John Mathews and two of her granddaughters, Elizabeth DeGutis Hegman and Kayli Webb.
 Interment will follow in the Fayette County Memorial Park Cemetery on Highway 64.
 Visitations for Mrs. Terry will be from 5 to 7 P.M.
 Friday, October 16, 2020 and from 1 until 2 P.M.
 Saturday, October 17, 2020 at the Peebles West Funeral Chapel at Oakland.

-Those honored to serve as pallbearers will be Michael Webb, David DeGutis, Trip Gilchrist, Daniel Gilchrist, Casey Childs, Andrew Hegman, Jackson Gilchrist and Paul Bobinger.
+Those honored to serve as pallbearers will be Michael Webb, David DeGutis, Trip Gilchrist, Daniel Gilchrist, Casey Childs, Andrew Hegman, Jackson Gilchrist, Paul Bobinger and Rick Hendricks.

 The family requests that memorials be directed to Somerville First Baptist Church, 12685 S. Main Street, Somerville, TN 38068 or Fayette County Animal Rescue, P.O.
 Box 44, Rossville, TN 38066.